 Reviews and Praise

-A finalist for the 2019 PEN/E.O.
+WINNER of the 2019 PEN/E.O.
 Wilson Literary Science Writing Award.

 “A marvelously humor-laced page-turner about the science of semi-aquatic rodents… Goldfarb has built a masterpiece of a treatise on the natural world, how that world stands now and how it could be in the future if we protect beaver populations.” — Washington Post, which also included Eager on its list of 50 notable non-fiction books in 2018.